Browsed by

 The Trinity Doctrine in the Book of Hebrews?

 Hebrews is a comprehensive treatise about Christian doctrine.
-The Trinity doctrine is said to be the main doctrine of Christianity, so we would expect Hebrews to include significant mention of the Trinity doctrine, if it is true.
+Since the Trinity doctrine is asserted to be the main doctrine of Christianity, we would expect Hebrews to include significant mention of the Trinity doctrine, if it is true.

 Is the Bible reliable?